-Kanye West Is Overjoyed To Be On ‘Family Feud’ & Fans Cannot Handle It — See Tweets
+Kanye West Is Thrilled To Be On ‘Family Feud’ & Fans Cannot Handle It — See Tweets

 Awww!
-Kanye West was totally beaming during his visit to ‘Family Feud’ and fans definitely took notice!
+The typically super-serious Kanye West was beaming with joy during his visit to ‘Family Feud’ and fans definitely took notice!
 See the responses right here!

-Did you watch the Kardashians take on the Wests on Family Feud!?
-You are not alone!
+Did you watch the Kardashians take on the Wests on Celebrity Family Feud!?
+You are definitely not alone!
 However, if you missed it, all you need to know is that Kanye West seriously loves the Feud!
-Throughout the entire show, the usually grim-looking rapper was smiling ear-to-ear!
-And in no time, this led to an avalanche of surprised fans noted just how elated the 41-year-old rapper looked while competing!
+Throughout the entire show, the usually grim-looking hitmaker was smiling ear-to-ear!
+And in no time, this led to an avalanche of surprised fans tweeting about how elated the 41-year-old rapper looked for once!
+Head here to check out loads of amazing moments from the season premiere episode!

 “I swear, this is the most that I’ve ever seen @kanyewest smile.
 He’s like a kid on Christmas morning being on family feud,” one fan wrote.
 “Did anyone guess that Kanye on family feud would be the most delightful thing ever?” another wrote.
 “Kanye has never looked so happy being on Family Feud and I think that’s beautiful,” yet another chimed in.
+We totally agree!

 I just wanna have as much fun in life as Kanye West is on family feud 💀 pic.twitter.com/HSPVphRIjP